 }

-This command will fetch the latest release from GitHub, download the archive and extract it.
+This command will download Zola from the file URL obtained from GitHub API and extract it.

 {